TERMS OF BUSINESS

 (ii) the share capital of the Client is as stated on the public register at Companies House;

-(iii) the Client will comply in all respects with all provisions of this agreement, in particular section 4 (compensation);
+(iii) the Client will comply in all respects with all provisions of this agreement;

 (vii) the Client has no material liabilities that have not been disclosed;